farmera/sare_grant/study_results_drones.md

 #### Section I

-* The study area comprised a section of second-year 'stubble' cane measuring 1000 ft by 180 ft. (_Figure 1_).
+* An area of second-year 'stubble' cane measuring 1000 ft by 180 ft was dedicated during the 2017 year. (_Figure 1_).
-* A total of 30 sections were treated with variable amounts of N fertilizer.
+* A series of random sections were laid out within this area and treated with variable amounts of N fertilizer.
-* An aerial drone (described in [Study Methods](study_methods.md)) was flown 11 times during the 2017 growing season.
+* An aerial drone (described in [Section 4](study_methods.md)) was flown and captured the image data during the 2017 season.

 Once planted, a stand of sugar cane may be harvested up to four times in as many seasons.
 A season runs about 9 months and after each harvest the cane remaining in the ground sends up new shoots.
 While successive harvests give decreasing